-As at the consolidated financial statement date on December 31, 2021, Plurilock had one wholly owned subsidiary, Plurilock Security Solutions Inc. ("PL"), which was formed following the amalgamation of PL and 1243540 B.C.
-Ltd. on September 17, 2020, pursuant to a Qualifying Transaction ("QT").
-On March 4, 2022, Plurilock acquired all the issued and outstanding shares of Integra Network Corporation (Subsequent Events (2)).
+As at the condensed interim consolidated financial statement March 31, 2022 date, Plurilock had two wholly owned subsidiaries - Plurilock Security Solutions Inc. ("PL") and Integra Network Corporation ("INC").
+PL was formed following the amalgamation of PL and 1243540 B.C.
+Ltd. on September 17, 2020 pursuant to a Qualifying Transaction ("QT").
+INC was acquired on March 4, 2022.
 PL in turn has one wholly owned subsidiary, Plurilock Security Corp. ("PLUS").
-PLUS was incorporated on November 15, 2017, in the State of Delaware, USA.
-On March 31, 2021, PLUS completed the acquisition of Aurora Systems Consulting Inc. ("ASC" or "Aurora"), a provider of advanced cybersecurity technology and services based in the State of California, USA.
+PLUS was incorporated on November 15, 2017 in the State of Delaware, USA.
+On March 31, 2021, PLUS acquired Aurora Systems Consulting Inc. ("ASC"), a provider of advanced cybersecurity technology and services based in the State of California, USA.
 PLUS acquired all of the outstanding securities of ASC.
 On July 22, 2021, Plurilock incorporated an Indian subsidiary, Plurilock Security Private Limited ("PSP").
 PSP is owned 99.9% by PSI and 0.01% by PL.